 It is now the end of May 2019.

 A close up of the branching.
 The foliage on this plant is gorgeous!

 I’v already repotted the baby and plan to repot this standard Variegated Rubber Plant as well as my Rubber Plant Decora soon.
 Stay tuned for that post and video.

 My living room has 20′ ceilings but the light in there isn’t quite bright enough for a Variegated Rubber Plant year round.
 Once this plant hits the ceiling in my dining room in a few years I’ll have to do this all over again.
 Another pruning adventure!

-Did you learn how to make a rubber tree branch out?
 Here are some of our other guides for Rubber Tree Plant Care!

 You can find this plant, more houseplants and lots of info in our simple and easy to digest houseplant care guide: Keep Your Houseplants Alive.

 This post may contain affiliate links.
 Please check our policies here.